 Metlife offers clients the basic term life insurance package, low rates, select your term from 5, 10, 15, 20, or 30 year periods, and the availability to switch to a permanent policy later in life.
 From here, the initial problem only seems to be that Metlife doesn’t bring any special benefits to clients, something that is needed to draw in new customers.

 But beyond that, actually getting the company to do as it’s supposed to will be a battle.
-Customer service is one of the most important aspects of an insurance company.
+Customer service is very important when looking for an insurance company.
 Working with families after the loss of a loved one is a delicate matter, one that isn’t easier when they aren’t getting the income they need.
 Without good customer service, a company will find itself losing customers at a steady rate.

 Unfortunately, there’s nothing unique or special about any of Metlife’s other policies as well.
 You’ll get exactly what you pay for, but no benefits or features you can get from other, more dependable, insurance companies.
 Having security and peace of mind is exactly the reason people look to the top life insurance companies for policies, for something they can leave their families to help in the tough times after they’re gone.